w3c/webref/README.md

 ### CSS extracts

+**Important:** Starting with `@webref/css` version 7, the package contains the consolidated `ed/css.json` file, and no longer contains CSS extracts per spec.
+See the [changelog](packages/css/CHANGELOG.md) for "How to upgrade" considerations.

+The consolidated `ed/css.json` file, released in the `@webref/css` package, comes with the following guarantees:

+- All syntax values (the `value` keys) can be parsed by the version of [CSSTree](https://github.com/csstree/csstree) set in `peerDependencies` in `package.json`.
+- Feature names (the `name` keys) are unique per type provided that the `for` key is also taken into account for functions and types.
+- All features have an `href` key that targets the CSS spec that defines the feature.
+When the feature is extended across CSS specs, this URL targets the base definition.

+The consolidated file is generated from curated extracts in the `ed/css` folder.
+These extracts, released in the `@webref/css` package until version 7, come with the following guarantees:

 - All values in CSS files can be parsed by the version of [CSSTree](https://github.com/csstree/csstree) used in `peerDependencies` in `package.json`.
 - No duplicate definitions of entries in CSS files provided that CSS extracts of [delta specs](https://github.com/w3c/browser-specs/#seriescomposition) are not taken into account (such extracts end with `-n.json`, where `n` is a level number).
 The term "entries" includes CSS properties, at-rules, selectors, types and functions.
 Please note that specs may still extend entries defined elsewhere (to define new values for CSS properties, or new selectors for at-rules).
 - CSS extracts contain a base definition of all CSS properties that get extended by other CSS property definitions (those for which `newValues` is set).